tfeydev/fromJava2SpringBoot/OracleSpringBootREST/README.md

 # Fullstack E-Commerce Application with Spring Boot, Angular, and Oracle Cloud

 This repository is a customized version of Chad Darby’s **Full Stack: Angular and Spring Boot** course project (Sections 1–11 completed), adapted to use **Oracle Autonomous Database (ADB)** and **OCI Object Storage** for product images.
-Section 12 development will start next.
+Section 14 development will start soon.

 ---

 ## 📚 Course & Adaptation